markgw/uh-nlp2021/docs/week3/index.md

 generative model to assign a probability to a given input sentence.
 This allows you to use your trained model as a **language model**.
-The model is similar to the Markov language model seen in the lecture, except that word probabilities are conditioned on (unknown, inferred) POS tags.
+The model is similar to the Markov language model seen in the lectures, except that word probabilities are conditioned on (unknown, inferred) POS tags.

 > The `log_probability()` method expects a list of `(word, pos_tag)`